 GPAI transparency obligations enforceable August 2026.
 CMMC Level 2 assessments mandatory November 2026.
 High-risk AI enforcement Dec 2, 2027 (Omnibus).
 Embedded AI Aug 2, 2028.

-The Trust Protocol for AI
+The evidence clearing house for AI compliance.

 $pip install swt3-ai $npm install @tenova/swt3-ai $cargo add swt3-ai $dotnet add package swt3-ai $gem install swt3-ai

-6 package registries
+7 package registries

-13 regulatory frameworks
+31 regulatory frameworks

 Apache 2.0 protocol, patent pending